-although some helium white dwarfs may have higher temperatures), a disc lifetime of ~ 100 yrs is consistent with the detection statistics.
-A disc lifetime of <15 hours is significantly shorter than typical estimates for the timescales on which opaque dust discs evolve (e.g. Rafikov 2011a; Metzger et al. 2012), and is in contradiction with the multi-epoch observations over decade and longer timescales of some of the earliest known infrared excesses for polluted white dwarfs (e.g. G29-38 Graham et al. (1990a); Reach et al. (2009)).
-The dust, at least in these objects, must last on decadal timescales, or be replenished in approximately steady-state.
-A disc lifetime of 100yrs remains short compared to most estimates (e.g. Girven et al. 2012), although it is longer, but of the same order of magnitude as the $\sim 20 \text{yr}$ disc lifetime estimated by Wyatt et al. (2014).
-Thus, to conclude, whilst a finite dust lifetime cannot explain the absence of an infrared excess for the full population, it provides a good explanation for those white dwarfs with sinking timescales greater than five hundred years.
+If we assume that accretion always persists for a fixed time period of $t{\rm disc}$, that an infrared excess is detectable during this full time period, and that there is an equal probability of observing a given star at any point during its sinking time-scale, we can estimate the disc lifetime that would lead to (f > 1) = 1.5 per cent of the stars in the sample with an infrared excess, while 30 per cent are polluted.
+This makes no assumption regarding the nature of the disc.
+For the full sample, this disc lifetime would have to be <15 h, whereas for those white dwarfs with sinking time-scales longer than 500 yr (most of which lie in the green region on Fig. 9, although some helium white dwarfs may have higher temperatures), a disc lifetime of \sim 100 yr is consistent with the detection statistics.
+A disc lifetime of <15 h is significantly shorter than typical estimates for the timescales on which opaque dust discs evolve (e.g. Rafikov 2011a; Metzger et al. 2012) and is in contradiction with the multi-epoch observations over a decade and longer time-scales of some of the earliest known infrared excesses for polluted white dwarfs (e.g. G29-38; Graham et al. 1990b; Reach et al. 2009).
+The dust, at least in these objects, must last on decadal time-scales or be replenished in approximately steady-state.
+A disc lifetime of 100 yr remains short compared to most estimates (e.g. Girven et al. 2012), although it is longer but of the same order of magnitude as the \sim 20 yr disc lifetime estimated by Wyatt et al. (2014).
+Thus, to conclude, while a finite dust lifetime cannot explain the absence of an infrared excess for the full population, it provides a good explanation for those white dwarfs with sinking time-scales greater than 500 yr.

-4.2 B: Undetected optically thin dust accreting by PR-drag (blue region)
+4.2 B: undetected optically thin dust accreting by PR-drag (blue region)

 Optically thin dust can escape detection in the infrared.
 In order to assess whether optically thin dust can supply the observed accretion, we consider the accretion rate from an optically thin dust disc that is just detectable.
+The accretion rate of optically thin dust due to where τ is the geometrical optical depth of the dust, which is constant in a PR-drag-dominated disc.
+The emission from this dust is given by

-The accretion rate of optically thin dust due to PR drag alone is given by (Whipple 1955; Rafikov 2011a; Bochkarev & Rafikov 2011; van Lieshout et al. 2014):
+PR-drag alone is given by (Whipple 1955; Bochkarev & Rafikov 2011; Rafikov 2011a; van Lieshout et al. 2014)